|Country Number (16?)||1966||FIRST WAVE|

 |← AIRDATES ......
 (CLICK ICON TO GO TO TABLE SHOWING EPISODE BREAKDOWN AND AIRDATES - N/S = listing Not Specific)|

-There were no TV listings available prior to July 1965.
-The newspaper did have TV listings from September 1965 to July 1966 but there was so sign of Doctor Who.
-There were, however, quite a few regular billings saying "To Be Announced", which could well have been Doctor Who, although with 26 episodes to air, how long would a TV station continue to be unsure of what they were screening each week?
+Although GBC-TV had commenced broadcasts at the end of July 1965, TV listings did not appear in the paper until September 1965.
+But from that month and through to May 1966 there was no sign of Doctor Who, however there were quite a few regular billings saying "To Be Announced", which could well have been Doctor Who, although with 26 episodes to air, how long would a TV station continue to be unsure of what they were screening each week?

-The newspapers for the four weeks prior to 11 July 1966 are held, but on 13 June, the 9.30pm timeslot was filled by coverage of a sports event; while for both 20 and 27 June, the listings stop at 7.30pm; and there were no TV listings in the 4 July issue.
+The newspapers for the four weeks prior to 11 July 1966 were available, but on 13 June, the 9.30pm timeslot was filled by coverage of a sports event; while for both 20 and 27 June, the listings reported the station "close down" at 7.30pm (it was usually at 9.30pm or 10pm); and there were no TV listings at all in the 4 July issue.

-Also checked were the available editions from 30 July 1965 to 25 March 1966 of the Ghana Radio & Television Times, but none contained listings for Doctor Who, so the earliest the series could have commenced is Monday, 28 March 1966.
+Also checked were the available editions from 30 July 1965 to 25 March 1966 of the Ghana Radio & Television Times, but none contained listings for Doctor Who, which supports our belief that the series did not air until shortly after 25 March.

-We are therefore not sure whether these five listings are near the start or the middle of the full 26 episode run.
-Our Airdates table therefore reflects two options: the series starting in circa 28 March, placing the five known screenings mid-way; and a start in July 1966, with the run concluding circa January 1967.
+Our Airdates table therefore reflects two options: the series starting circa 28 March, which places the five known screenings mid-way; and a start in July 1966, making these six listings the very start of the run, which would have concluded circa January 1967.

 Ghana in Doctor Who